 As the chatter surrounding the potential opening of selected travel routes around the Pacific Islands gains momentum, we have dared to start dreaming about returning to some of our favourite resorts.
 For all intents and purpose, they will look the same as they did when we last enjoyed their beautiful warmth and gorgeous hospitality.
 But like everything in our ‘new world’, they will operate just a little bit differently when they throw open their doors to welcome back ‘lockdown’ weary guests.

-So what will resort life will look like in the ‘Pacific Bubble of Happiness?‘
+So what will airports, air travel and resort life look like in the ‘Pacific Bubble of Happiness?‘

 The death of the serve yourself breakfast buffet

 Actually, the death of all resort buffets we suspect, including Lovo’s and theme nights.
 Moving forward, Castaway Island will offer an a la carte breakfast menu served directly to you on your socially distanced dining table, and whilst Vomo Island’s fabulous cold room of deliciousness containing fruits, healthy juices, yogurts, homemade granola, pastries and yummy cold cuts will remain, guests will select from a safe distance and waiters will distribute directly, thereby avoiding guest contact.